Well, what do you think? Will this glob of dough migrate straight to your belly?

 Stepping down from my soapbox now.
 Nah, I’ll keep one foot on and one foot off.

 As a nutritionist, one of the things I think is most important in improving health is to eat organic, whole foods (lots of vegetables) and to balance blood sugar.
 That’s also the premise of my version of a gluten-free diet and what Dr. Davis is advocating.
-The overriding theme in Wheat Belly is to resolve metabolic syndrome and type 2 diabetes by reducing carbohydrates (especially wheat), and in the process, most people lose weight.
+The overriding theme in Wheat Belly is to resolve metabolic syndrome and type 2 diabetes by reducing carbohydrates (especially wheat and refined starches), and in the process, most people lose weight.
 But, you can’t trade gluten-containing processed carbs for gluten-free processed carbs.

 The basic premise makes sense.
 Unless you’re running a marathon, but that’s another story.